PraveenSubramani88/DS_Learning_Repo/MLFlow_Questions.md

 ---

 # ✅ 4 — What is a Run? (one training attempt)

+A run is one execution of training.
+Every run stores: parameters → metrics → artifacts.

 Each `start_run()` is a run — example training attempt skeleton:

 ```python